 Most supermarkets have their own store credit cards.
 The great thing about them is that cardholders often get special deals and rewards when you shop in-store.
 So in theory, you could combine this tip with others on this list to very easily boost your spending.
 Be warned that in order to make using a credit card viable, you really need to pay it off in full each month to avoid interest charges.
-You can get more credit card advice from We Know Money.

 Plan Meals Before Shopping